Honinbou02/zqlite/README.md

 ## 🤝 Contributing

-We welcome contributions!
-ZQLite v0.5.0 represents the cutting edge of cryptographic database technology.
+We welcome contributions! zqlite represents the cutting edge of cryptographic database technology.

 ### Getting Started
 1. Fork the repository